 Flatness is a long-running project curated and moderated by Shama Khanna offering artists and audiences a space for creativity away from structurally unjust institutions and market-led forces of the web.
 Help keep Flatness independent by donating to its supporters’ pool.

-Flatness presents new works and words by artists Lucy Clout, Adam Farah, Natasha Lall, Ulijona Odišarija, TextaQueen, Tom Richards, Nikhil Vettukattil, Joseph Walsh, Dan Walwin and Rehana Zaman and writers Taylor Le Melle, Nisha Ramayya and Hannah Satz.
+In 2019 the project relaunched with a new interactive design and a series of new artist commissions presenting new works and words by artists Lucy Clout, Adam Farah, Natasha Lall, Ulijona Odišarija, TextaQueen, Tom Richards, Nikhil Vettukattil, Joseph Walsh, Dan Walwin and Rehana Zaman and writers Taylor Le Melle, Nisha Ramayya and Hannah Satz.

 The aim of the website’s interactive elements – the calendar and comments feed – is to build an active community around these works, in support of their critical and social contextualisation.
 All contributions are moderated according to our safer space commitment included below.

 For Flatness there is no way back to how things were before the pandemic.
 Horizons have opened up as we have witnessed how change – d i s m a n t l i n g – can be achieved through taking action (rather than defaulting to critique).
 Our voices are clear and powerful and being heard.
 We need to support each other to keep energies strong.
 QTIBPOC lead the way in this urgent work.
-Our transcendence of normalcy transforms expectations of transcendence through art.
+Our transcendence over normalcy transforms expectations of transcendence through art.
 Donate to UK BLM here.

 During the COVID 19 pandemic:

 We hope readers are managing to keep well body and soul.